eqlabs/starknet-multisig/README.md

 ### What is there to test?

-Currently you can test the multisig with an arbitrary target contract.
+You can test the multisig with an arbitrary target contract.
 You can target any existing contract's function, with any parameters.

 You can specify how many signers need to confirm any transaction, and how many signers there are in total.